Environmental geography focuses on the physical environment and its effect on humans.

 Environmental geography gives you the tools to develop sustainable solutions to environmental problems.
 For example, you will learn about the effect of climate change on biodiversity, the impact of humans on environmental resources and much more.

 The University has exchange agreements with a number of other universities across the world.
-Typically one or two students from the Environment Department study abroad every year in places such as Australia, Canada and the US.
+Typically one or two students from the Environment Department study abroad every year in places such as Australia, Canada, the USA, Hong Kong and Singapore.

 The first year modules give you an introduction to the basics of the course, providing you with a foundation for advanced material in the future.